ryanklee/LLM-Workflow-Director/README.md

 - Enhanced logging for better debugging and monitoring
 - Sophisticated prompt generation based on workflow configuration
 - Enhanced logging for better debugging and monitoring
+- Sophisticated prompt generation based on workflow configuration
+- Enhanced logging for better debugging and monitoring
 - Detailed project structure and coding conventions integration in LLM prompts
 - Improved logging with separate console and file handlers